Shwabbaa/cryptopack-docs/docs/source/index.rst

 CryptoCraft
 ===================================

 CryptoCraft is a semi-modded Minecraft server with publicly used and custom content.
-It features a new custom dimension, :doc:`features/index <The Backrooms>` and the ability to create/apply custom textures and models to your items, and completely overhauled world generation and new custom structures.
+It features a new custom dimension, :doc:`backrooms` and the ability to create/apply custom textures and models to your items using a custom :doc:`resourcepack/index`, and completely overhauled world generation and new custom structures.

 Pages
 --------